-Actors work on advanced application of technique in scenes, strengthening their development in emotional availability, personalization, imagination, stakes, and urgency in performance.
-They are encouraged to explore more challenging and emotionally deeper material, choosing scenes that expand realized characterization work.
-The course will culminate in a live showcase of scenes for industry and invited audience.
+Students work on advanced scenes, furthering their development in emotional availability, personalization, transference, stakes, and urgency in performance.
+They are encouraged to explore more intense and emotionally deeper material, choosing scenes that expand his or her characterization work.
+This course will